ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 e7693e454a94d999836f25294518c687b6ed95c1fcf6b0b93c71202793182
 ~~~

-The oblivious request resource constructs a key configuration that includes the
+The oblivious encapsulation resource constructs a key configuration that includes the
 corresponding public key as follows:

 ~~~ hex-dump